openstack-archive/fuel-plugin-contrail/doc/source/contrail_tsn.rst

 communication between them and the virtual instances running in the cluster.
 Contrail policy configurations can be used to control this communication.

-The solution is achieved by using OVSDB protocol to configure the TOR switch and to import dynamically learnt addresses from it.
+The solution is achieved by using the OVSDB protocol to configure the TOR switch and to import dynamically learnt addresses from it.
 VXLAN encapsulation will be used in the data plane communication with the TOR switch.